 In the rest of the paper, Section 2 motivates our DDNNCF[XXX: if we add motivation example Fg 1, we might need to do experiments.], Section 3 introduces the architecture and key components of DDNNCL framework.
 Section 4 is some experiments to verify the proposed DDNNCL, followed by results evaluation in Section 5.
 Section 6 concludes this work and future work.

 ##2.
-Motivating Example
+Background and Motivating Example

+DDNN, entropy and early exits.

 ##3.
 Framework